Strengthening Practice,

 Changing Attitudes

-Violence Against Women and Girls (VAWG) is a critical issue affecting women, children, young people, and communities across Scotland.
+Violence Against Women and Girls (VAWG) is a critical issue affecting women, children, young people, and communities across Scotland today – the statistics tell us that this is an urgent and widespread challenge that needs collective action from all of us, across all sectors.
 Real, lasting change is needed within our institutions, systems, and services to create safer environments and better outcomes for all.

-The Equally Safe in Practice (ESiP) offers a unified approach for workforce development and a clear path to action.
-It ensures that everyone – across all workforce levels and roles – knows what training they need, why it matters, and how they can contribute to a safer, more equitable Scotland.
+It also supports employers and institutions to know what training they need, why it matters, and how they can contribute to a safer, more equitable Scotland.